Need support during the grant application process?

 - Very limited finance for a short period of time.
 The time and budget restraint make the R03 most conservative among other common research grants such as the R01, which allows large funding and can lend support for up to 5 years, or the R21, which also offers up to 2 years of aid but administers a much larger budget.

 - The R03 application, once submitted, cannot be renewed.

-- A doctoral student cannot request for an R03 grant to finance a thesis or dissertation research.
-An R03 award supports students who are pursuing dissertation researches when the work is within the capacity of the R03 award.
+- A doctoral student cannot request an R03 grant to finance a thesis or dissertation research.
+An R03 award supports students who are pursuing dissertation research when the work is within the capacity of the R03 award.

 - NIH did not create them to help you build a research career.

 - These smaller awards are not easy to get.

 - While they do help some investigators, there is no proof they create a path to independent research.

 - Does not support clinical trials and delay onset study.

 From the year 2007 till 2017, the R03 applications success rate dropped considerably from 23% to 18%.
 But in 2018, 21% of total R03 applications got approval from NIH which has raised hopes for the exploratory researchers and pilot study.